kevinwidjaja21/linux-on-devices/README.md

 ### I just want to run mainstream Linux.
 I don't care about kernel version.

 If this is you, then the 2nd option allows more phone to run mainstream linux.
 This works by using an android linux kernel and proprietary firmwares for the specific phone, and use wrappers to allow the device to be run outside android enviroment.
 This wrapper is called [Halium](https://en.wikipedia.org/wiki/Halium).
 One advantages of this approach is more phone functionality remain intact.
 However, since an older android kernel is used, it has more security vulnerability and you also may get stuck in older version of a Linux distro.
-You are also missing of the newer application taht is only updated/avaiable in newer kernel version.
+You are also missing of the newer application that is only updated/avaiable in newer kernel version.
 So it is a trade-off between having a functional linux device now or having a more future proof but less functional linux device in the beginning.

 There are 2 notable linux distros that uses halium.
 * [Ubuntu Touch](https://ubuntu-touch.io/)